How to write accessible web content

 Writing good headings takes practice and judgement.
 Here's what we recommend to help.

-- be clear and descriptive
+• be clear and descriptive

-- put important words early (front-load)
+• put important words early (front-load)

-- use sentence case (except for proper nouns): 'This is sentence case' and 'This is Title Case'
+• use sentence case (except for proper nouns) - 'This is sentence case' and 'This is Title Case'

-- use words people would use to search for the topic
+• use words people would use to search for the topic

-- be unhelpful like ‘Learn more’
+• unhelpful headings like ‘Learn more’

-- contain unneeded jargon or technical language
+• unnecessary jargon (professional language) or technical language

-- use 'introduction’ as your first heading - just give the information
+• 'Introduction’ as your first heading - just give the information

-- be questions (where possible) - people want answers, not questions
+• questions (where possible) - people want answers, not questions

 You do not always need text between headings.
 For example, users expect to go from heading 1, normally the page title, to heading 2 without any text between.
 But sometimes, adding text between headings gives helpful context.